recursivezero/abcd/src/content/blog/chhavi.md

 From student to developer, my recent internship experience has been nothing short of transformative.
 I'm **Chhavi Sharma**, an enthusiastic web developer currently pursuing my B.Tech in Computer Science from **The ICFAI University, Jaipur**.
-Over the past two months, I had the incredible opportunity to intern as a **Software Developer Trainee** at **Recursive Zero Pvt.
+Over the past two months, I had the incredible opportunity to intern as a **Software Developer Trainee** at **RecursiveZero Pvt.
 Ltd**.

 This journey was far more than just writing code; it was a deep dive into modern frontend technologies, understanding the nuances of a corporate work environment, and embracing professional development practices.
 Under the exceptional guidance of **Mr. Keshav Mohta**, I truly began to grasp the essence of frontend engineering.